 Let’s start by choosing the best place to recharge and reset

-The invigorating fresh air, amazing scenery and breathtaking landscape is quite intoxicating and is only an hour from Edinburgh or Glasgow.
+The invigorating fresh air, amazing scenery and breathtaking landscape is quite intoxicating and is only an hour drive from Edinburgh or Glasgow.
 See sparkling lochs and fast-flowing rivers, a sprinkling of lofty hills and Munros (hills over 3,000 ft/915 m), wildlife and towering forests, providing ample options to reconnect to nature.

 Big Tree Country